khulnasoft-bot/control-panel/docs/github-oauth.md

 an `error_description` query parameter instead of `code` and `state`.
 The control panel then redirects to the sign in page and shows the parameter's value in a toast.

-If the user tries to sign in but does not have a Koyeb account, API call on step 5 fails with a validation error where the description is `not found`.
+If the user tries to sign in but does not have a Snipkit account, API call on step 5 fails with a validation error where the description is `not found`.

-If the user tries to sign up but already have a Koyeb account, the API call fails with a validation error where the description s `Email: '{email}' already used` (yes, the capitalization isn't consistent.
+If the user tries to sign up but already have a Snipkit account, the API call fails with a validation error where the description s `Email: '{email}' already used` (yes, the capitalization isn't consistent.
 Disturbing, huh?)